hashgraph/hedera-json-rpc-relay/docs/design/batch-request.md

 ```

 ## Metrics Capture
+Currently metrics are captured using a KoaApp middleware that captures the metric `rpc_relay_method_response` per each HTTP request capturing the amount of time it took to process the request in milliseconds (ms).

+The metric currently uses the following labels:

+1. `method` (method name such as eth_call, eth_getBlockByNumber or batch_request)
+2. `status` (HTTP status code)

+This approach works for both single and batch requests, however it does not capture the metrics for each individual request within the batch request.

+Given the RPC team's heavy reliance on this metric to measure the performance and reliability of the RPC service, it is crucial to maintain its integrity.

+### Proposed Solution
+The suggested enhancement is to retain the existing metric unchanged while introducing an additional metric to track individual requests within a batch.

+The new metric will be called `rpc_relay_batch_request` and will capture the following labels:
+1. `method` (method name such as eth_call, eth_getBlockByNumber)
+2. `status` (instead of HTTP status code, it will be the status of the individual request, success or error, in case of sucess it will have the value `200` to keep it similar to the current metric, but in case of error it will have the RPC error code like `-32005` or `-32006`)

+The processing time in milliseconds (ms) will continue to be observed for this metric as well.

+This proposed approach offers several benefits.
+It preserves the integrity of our current metric system while enabling the capture of detailed performance metrics for each request within a batch.
+This data can then be showcased on a new dashboard designed to monitor method performance independently of request type—singular or batch.
+Concurrently, our existing dashboards will continue to provide comprehensive metrics for all single and batch requests at the whole HTTP request level.

 ## Rate Limits
 All requests within the batch request count towards the limit per IP and Method, on top of the batch request own limit, that will be the `TIER_1_RATE_LIMIT`.